critmcdonald/javascript-charts/README.md

 # Introduction to Javascript charts using Google Charts

+THIS IS NOT THE RIGHT REPO.
+RIGHT OR WRONG, I TOOK THE CONTENTS OF THIS AN PUT IT IN THE [UTDATA](https://github.com/utdata/javascript-charts/blob/master/README.md) ORGANIZATION.

 By Christian McDonald | Data Visualization

 GOAL: To give students a basic understanding of how JavaScript charting tools work, so they can learn and explore in the future.